 When tested in rats using an elevated maze-plus, only the methanolic extract of Damiana Leaf appears to be effective as an anxiolytic at 25mg/kg.
 This is thought to be due to the Apigenin content.
 When increasing the dose 12-fold above the effective anxiolytic dose, Damiana appears to have sedative properties.

-Some anxiolytic effects, possible related to the Apigenin-related molecules, of unknown practical relevance
+Some anxiolytic effects, possibly related to the Apigenin-related molecules, of unknown practical relevance

-The bioactive appears to be a very effective pain killer, but the amount of Damiana that must be consumed to reach this level may be excessive and unpractical
+The bioactive appears to be a very effective pain killer, but the amount of Damiana that must be consumed to reach this level may be excessive and impractical

 Damiana Leaf (methanolic extract) appears to be a weak phytoestrogen, acting on the estrogen receptor with 9% efficacy at 250mcg/mL; this was attributed to the compounds Apigenin (7-O-β-d-glucoside), Z-echinacin and pinocembrin with IC50 values of 10, 20, and 67uM respectively.

-Arbutin isolated from Damiana Leaf at the dose of 30 or 60mg/kg bodyweight for 14 days noted gastroprotective effects against an aspirin or an Alcohol-induced induction of ulcers in mice, and Arbutin was associated with significantly less lipid peroxidation (MDA) and nitric oxide than both control and active control of omeprazole; Omeprazole (undisclosed concentration) was more effective at reducing the Ulcer Index when administered acutely.
+Arbutin isolated from Damiana Leaf at the dose of 30 or 60mg/kg bodyweight for 14 days resulted in gastroprotective effects against an aspirin or an Alcohol-induced induction of ulcers in mice, and Arbutin was associated with significantly less lipid peroxidation (MDA) and nitric oxide than both control and active control of omeprazole.
+Omeprazole (undisclosed concentration) was more effective at reducing the Ulcer Index when administered acutely.